Click here to download a printable/accessible version of this guide (MS Word format)

 Click this link to visit the JISC website

-Here at DMU we define ELT as the “situated use of technology by staff and students to transform learning”.
+Here at DMU we define our approach as the “situated use of technology by staff and students to transform learning”.

 Our aspiration is for technology to underpin both our core educational values and respect for the diversity of our academic communities.
 We will use technology to nurture, stimulate and enhance our capability for inclusion, creativity and innovation.
 This aspiration will be realized through dialogue and activity within and beyond the formal curriculum, between staff, students and external peers, in integrated physical and virtual spaces, using appropriate socially-located technologies.

-The Centre for the Enhancing Learning through Technology (CELT) at DMU will work with staff and students to transform their learning and teaching experiences through the situated use of technologies.
+The Digital Learning and Teaching team (DL&T) at DMU work with staff and students to transform their learning and teaching experiences through the situated use of technologies.

-Find out more information about the CELT and its aims
+Find out more information about the DL&T team and its aims

 |Learning technology online induction for new staff

-This package of content has been developed to support academic staff who are new to DMU in familiarising themselves with the use of technology for enhancing teaching, learning and assessment (aka.
-Enhancing Learning through Technology – ELT) at DMU.
+This package of content has been developed to support academic staff who are new to DMU in familiarising themselves with the use of digital learning and teaching technology at DMU.

 Staff Development Workshops

-You don’t solely have to rely on this online resource for information and support in your use of ELT…Yes, you can talk to someone!
+You don’t solely have to rely on this online resource for information and support in your use of digital learning and teaching technology…Yes, you can talk to someone!
 Find out more information about getting support from real people at DMU

 There are many drivers for HE to utilise technology and one of the reasons is to engage with and be flexible with our learners of today